 Meurant’s music is often distinguished for its economy and elegance of expression whilst being continually renewed through interdisciplinary exchanges and collaboration.
 Since 2012, Meurant has composed a series of dance scores for choreographer Brett Morgan – Artistic Director of the National College of Dance.
 Featuring Meurant’s own ensemble of strings, winds and percussion, with Meurant as musical director, these works have included: The Spartans, KLASH, Wild Life, and the evening length works: Fusion and As time goes by.
 Collaborators on these projects have included: Michael Askill, Jess Ciampa, Alison Pratt, Andrew Smith, Michael Bardon, Nicola Crowe, Jordan Wett, Timothy Brigden and the Dance Makers Collective.

-As an arranger Meurant has worked for Anne Sofie von Otter, Terry Riley, Kamran Ince and The Presets.
+As an arranger Meurant has worked for Anne Sofie von Otter, Terry Riley, Kamran Ince, The Presets and Synergy Percussion.
 In 2015 his arrangements for Taryn Fiebig and Richard Tognetti were featured in the Australian Chamber Orchestra’s Helpmann Award-winning Reflections on Gallipoli, directed by Neil Armfield (*Best Symphony Orchestra Concert).
 2015 saw the release of his solo EP Seul while the 2016 album Monday to Friday, commissioned by Beaumont Care, garnered national media coverage for its contribution towards research of music in the treatment of dementia.
-Featuring musicians Sally Walker, Alexandru-Mihai Bota, Alison Pratt and Clemens Leske, Monday to Friday would go on to receive international recognition as a nominee for ‘Innovation of the Year – Dementia Solution’ at the Asia Pacific Eldercare Innovation Awards held in Singapore in 2019.
+Featuring musicians Sally Walker, Alexandru-Mihai Bota, Alison Pratt and Clemens Leske, Monday to Friday would go on to receive international recognition as a finalist for ‘Innovation of the Year – Dementia Solution’ at the Asia Pacific Eldercare Innovation Awards held in Singapore in 2019.

 In 2019 Meurant released the EP Four Pieces as a limited edition 10-inch vinyl record, featuring Andrew Smith on soprano saxophone and the composer on electric organ.
 With support of the Seaborn, Broughton and Walford Foundation, Meurant then composed the multi-movement Music for Dance for The Cyrus Meurant Ensemble.
-Future performances are planned with the National Youth Ballet Company directed by Brett Morgan in 2021-22.
-Later in 2020 Meurant will release a new single, Sortie for solo piano, featuring the composer on piano (digital download and CD).
+Future performances are planned with the National Youth Ballet Company directed by Brett Morgan.
+In 2020 Meurant released Sortie for solo piano, featuring the composer on piano (digital download and CD).